embedding-benchmark/rteb/DOCKER_README.md

 1. A Docker image with all necessary dependencies
 2. Volume mounts for data and output
-3. GPU support for accelerated processing
+3. Optional GPU support for accelerated processing (requires NVIDIA Docker runtime)
 4. Memory limits to prevent out-of-memory errors

 ## Customizing the Docker Environment